 - 1000-Level Course Grades

-For Law 1011 (Civil Procedure I), 1021 (Contracts I), 1052 (Legal Communication I), 1051 (Legal Research I), 1031 (Property I), and 1041 (Torts I), the cumulative average grade shall fall between 2.600 and 2.800 (mean curve).
+For Law 1011 (Civil Procedure I), 1021 (Contracts I), 1052 (Legal Communication I), 1051 (Legal Research I), 1041 (Torts I), and 1061 (Criminal Law) (i.e., courses ordinarily required for 1Ls in the first semester of the full-time J.D. program), the cumulative average grade shall fall between 2.600 and 2.800 (mean curve).
 Grades of A and A- shall be awarded to no more than 20% of the class, and the total grades of A, A-, B+, B, and B- shall be awarded to no more than 55% of the class (distribution curve).

-For Law 1012 (Civil Procedure II), 1021 (Contracts II), 1054 (Legal Communication II), 1053 (Legal Research II), 1032 (Property II), and 1042 (Torts II), the cumulative average grade shall fall between 2.700 and 2.900 (mean curve).
+For Law 1012 (Civil Procedure II), 1054 (Legal Communication II), 1053 (Legal Research II), 1031 (Property I), and 1042 (Torts II) (i.e., courses ordinarily required for 1Ls in the second semester of the full-time J.D. program), the cumulative average grade shall fall between 2.700 and 2.900 (mean curve).
 Grades of A and A- shall be awarded to no more than 20% of the class, and the total grades of A, A-, B+, and B shall be awarded to no more than 55% of the class (distribution curve).

 The mandatory distribution curve shall not apply to any 1000-level course with fewer than twenty (20) students enrolled.
 The applicable mean curve will apply.